-- 7. Click Add. - 8.
-Optional: Check Continue to Add to add other network cameras.
+- 8. Optional: Click Search to search other network cameras. - 9.
+Optional: Click Continue to Add to add other network cameras. - 10.
+Click Add.

 1.4.3 Add Network Camera Through PoE

 The PoE interfaces enable the device system to pass electrical power safely, along with data, on Ethernet cabling to the connected PoE cameras.
 Supported PoE camera number varies with device module.
 If you disable the PoE interface, you can also connect to the online network cameras.
 And the PoE interface supports the Plug-and-Play function.